ipfs-inactive/RFC/README.md

 merged into the RFC repository as a markdown file.
 At that point the RFC is "Accepted" and may be implemented with the goal of eventual inclusion into the corresponding protocols or libraries.

-As it grows from an idea to shipping in a supported release, an SDK RFC will traverse along:
+As it grows from an idea to shipping in a supported release, an RFC will traverse along:

-1. **Draft**: The owner of the SDK RFC has started to draft up how the subject will be handled and may be reviewing with a core group.
+1. **Draft**: The owner of the RFC has started to draft up how the subject will be handled and may be reviewing with the relevant working group.
 Comments are certainly welcome at this stage even though the owner hasn't worked through enough details to ask for...
-2. **Review**: This SDK RFC is in a review period.
+2. **Review**: This RFC is in a review period.
 Stakeholders and the owner may still be iterating on some final details before signoff.
-A minimum review period has been defined.
-3. **Final Call**
+3. **Final Call (FCP)**: 10-day Final Comment Period before an RFC is merged, closed or postponed.
-4. **Accepted**: All stakeholders have signed off and this SDK RFC is now or will be implemented soon.
+4. **Accepted**: All stakeholders have signed off and this RFC is now or will be implemented soon.

 ### Status: Draft